Erin-Ile: About

-Erin Ile is a peace loving, hospitable and law abiding community.
 Erin Ile is a town with a large expanse of arable land.
 Erin Ile shares boundaries with Ilemona, Irra, Offa, Eku-Apa, Ipee and Igosun all in Kwara State and Oyan, Ila Orangun and Ila Odo in Osun State.
 Culturally, Erin Ile is a typical Yoruba town.

 History

-The historical origin of Erin Ile revolves around Odumosa Apaayan, an illustrious Ife Prince who's a renowned Hunter and his younger brother, Alawode Arebiope, both of them are Children of Obalufon Alayemore and grandchildren of King Obalufon Ogbogbodirin of Ile Ife.
-The Obalufon festival is an annual festival held in Erin-Ile in honor of their ancestor from Ife.
+The historical origin of Erin Ile revolves around Odumosa Apaayan, an illustrious Ife Prince who's a renowned Hunter and his younger brother, Alawode Arebiope, both of them children of Obalufon Alayemore and grandchildren of King Obalufon Ogbogbodirin of Ile Ife.
+The Obalufon festival is an annual festival held in Erin-Ile in honor of their ancestors from Ife.
 Erin Ile speak the Ibolo dialect of the Yoruba language.

 Moje College of Education

 Moje College of education is a government accredited college of education in Erin-Ile.
 The college has programs in education, language, sciences, arts and social sciences.

+Government Institutions in Erin Ile

+Erin Ile is served by a general hospital and other government cottages (rural/primary health centers) to cater for the health care needs of the populace.

+There is a Divisional Police Head Quarter and a magistrate court, as well as an upper area (customary) court to help in curtailing the crime rate.